• Skip to primary navigation

 Top Tip: Using fairly regularly sized, yet big, coffee mugs?
 I’m betting they are about 12oz mugs (350ml).
 Well, it’s a jug, it’s probably got a scale on the side.
 You can be confident you’re measuring out enough water.
 Remember to top it up with a little extra water to be leftover soaked into the grounds.

-A jug will work brilliant with both the coffee-bag and let it settle methods.
+A jug will work brilliantly with both the coffee-bag and let it settle methods.

 Can You Froth Milk In A Microwave?

 Want some lovely frothy milk to go with that coffee?
-Well you can use your microwave for that too!
+Want to make yourself a cappuccino or a latte?
+It won’t be as good as Starbucks but it could still be a nice time.
+And luckily you can use your microwave for that too!

 While a handheld frother or automatic milk frother might not be the most common of household appliances, don’t worry, I’ve got you covered with these DIY methods!